NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/hackathon.md

         ```
     - Use `jtop` (explained below)

-??? warning "I want to check the Jetson's resource utilization in realtime"
+??? question "How can I check the Jetson's resource utilization in realtime?"
     - Install [`jtop` (or jetson-stats)](https://github.com/rbonghi/jetson_stats) to monitor the resource utilization and control.
         ```bash
         sudo apt install -y pip3-python